PROOF OF CLAIM ENGAGEMENT AGREEMENT

 Associated Counsel and Referral of Case

 The Firm anticipates working with the firm of Smith & Smith on this matter.
 Steve Smith is an attorney with Smith & Smith along with Mary Smith.
-Lee Hunnell is the mother of Mary Smith.
 You authorize the Firm to work with Smith & Smith as co-counsel on these matters.
 The Firm also may consult with or engage other counsel not a part of the Firm to assist in the matters herein.
 Such counsel is sometimes referred to in the agreement as "associated counsel."
 The division of work between the Firm and associated counsel will be determined in the discretion of the Firm.
 Associated counsel shall be paid under the terms of the agreement.
 You authorize the Firm to disclose, review and discuss your matters, case and privileged information with other attorneys whom the Firm is considering engaging as associated counsel.

 If the Firm desires to retain associated counsel, the Firm will obtain your approval in advance if the Firm may seek reimbursement or payment to associated counsel from you.
 If no payment for associated counsel is to be requested from you, the Firm may engage associated counsel without your consent.